0xSojalSec/HACKING-LLM/README.md

 > **Note**: The Tor network scraping feature allows you to access and scrape .onion sites.
 This feature requires additional setup and should be used responsibly and legally.

-CyberScraper 2077 now supports scraping .onion sites through the Tor network, allowing you to access and extract data from the dark web safely and anonymously.
+HACKING-LLM now supports scraping .onion sites through the Tor network, allowing you to access and extract data from the dark web safely and anonymously.
 This feature is perfect for researchers, security analysts, and investigators who need to gather information from Tor hidden services.

 ### Prerequisites